 3. Exporting Options

-Once you complete your project in Squibler, you can export it to different types of formats, including Kindle, TXT, DOC, and PDF. keep in mind, though, Squibler’s table of content is not recognized by Kindle.
+Once you complete your project in Squibler, you can export it to different types of formats, including Kindle, TXT, DOCX, and PDF. keep in mind, though, Squibler’s table of content is not recognized by Kindle.
 So you’ll need to use another writing tool to do this on Kindle.

 Formatting Has Never Been Easier